wuyichen24/coding-interview/docs/problems/string/Group_Shifted_Strings.md

    - Groups: `[["acef"],["a","z"],["abc","bcd","xyz"],["az","ba"]]`

 ## Solutions
+- **Solution 1: Group by encoding value**
-- Solution 1
+   - Idea:
+      - Two strings can be shifted only if the relevant distance between 2 adjacent characters are same.
-   - For each string, Calculate the relevant distance between each character and its previous character.
+      - Encoding logic: The sum of the relevant distance between 2 adjacent characters.
   ```java
   public List<List<String>> groupStrings(String[] strings) {
       Map<Long, List<String>> map = new HashMap<>();